axiros/axblack/README.md

 > We do hope they change their minds so this fork is not necessary any more.

-This version based on a [PR](https://github.com/psf/black/pull/1003) fixing this.

 ## Deviations

 ### Single Quotes

-Single quotes are default
+Single quotes are default.

+Patch is based on this [PR](https://github.com/psf/black/pull/1003).

 ### Configured Excludes Always Respected